Wildcat Demo Team

-The Wildcat Demo Team (also known as the Black Cats) are the Royal Navy's helicopter aerobatics display team.
-The team is composed of two AgustaWestland Wildcat HMA.2 anti-submarine (ASW) and anti-surface (ASuW) helicopters, with the aircraft and crews drawn from 825 Naval Air Squadron, based at RNAS Yeovilton (HMS Heron), in Somerset.
+The Wildcat Demo Team, also known as the Black Cats helicopter display team, is the official Royal Navy helicopter aerobatics display team.
+It is composed of one or two AgustaWestland Wildcat HMA.2 anti-submarine (ASW) and anti-surface (ASuW) helicopters.
+The aircrew and engineers are all volunteers from 825 Naval Air Squadron and the Wildcat Maritime Force based at RNAS Yeovilton (HMS Heron), in Somerset.

 The team performs at airshows and other public events around the UK and Europe.
 They perform an air display which mixes close formation, opposition and synchronised manoeuvres.

+The team was established in 2001 under the name Lynx Pair and has served as the inaugural official flying display team of the Royal Navy since the disbandment of The Sharks in the mid-1990s.
+The designation "Black Cats" originates from the fierce feline illustrated on the emblem of the now-disbanded 702 Naval Air Squadron, as well as from the naval slang term "blackcatting", which refers to the act of demonstrating superiority or possessing something of greater value than another individual.